 To fill your prescription, show your plan membership card at the network pharmacy you choose.
 When you show your plan membership card, the network pharmacy will automatically bill the plan for our share of your covered prescription drug cost.
 You will need to pay the pharmacy your share of the cost when you pick up your prescription, if required.
-If you don't have your plan membership card with you when you fill your prescription, ask the pharmacy to call the plan to get the necessary information.
+If you do not have your nealthy families.
+Member Handbook 107 plan membership card with you when you fill your prescription, ask the pharmacy to call the plan to get the necessary information.